Camber Sands

-Camber Sands is one of the most famous beaches in East Sussex and one of the few natural sandy beaches in Sussex.
+Camber Sands is one of the most famous beaches in East Sussex and one of the largest natural sandy beaches in Sussex.
 Located near Rye within 1066 Country, it is known for its miles of golden sand, rolling dunes and wide open coastal views.

 Popular with families, walkers, photographers and watersports enthusiasts, Camber Sands attracts visitors throughout the year.
 Whether you are planning a beach day, coastal walk or weekend break, this guide covers everything you need to know before visiting.